 Games and Sports

-Cultural tour to Nepal, especially during festivals in the best experience for a family.
+A cultural tour to Nepal, especially during festivals is the best experience for a family.
 The celebration and gathering in Nepal show the love and understanding every family must cherish.
 You can celebrate Dashain, Tihar, Losar, Holi, etc. with your family during the cultural tour.
 These kinds of tours are best done during September/ October.

 Community lodge tour

 This is the latest and most fulfilling kind of family vacation in Nepal.
 Also called a “Home-stay visit”, you get to stay with the local people, try their traditional clothes, and eat their food during the trip.
 They teach your family about the local culture, language, songs, and dance has become a part of their life.

 Working for a common goal to serve man-kind, Volunteering activities with your family in Nepal is a great concept.
 You enjoy a tour, get to spend time with your family, and at the same time help the poor people in the villages of Nepal.

 Things you should know before Family holidays in Nepal

 Kid’s age for trekking in Nepal

 It’s wise to bring your Kids to Nepal only after they are 7 years old.
 Before that, they shouldn’t be doing any treks.
 Kids above 10 years can walk at a quick speed on the steep trail.
 If your Kid is below 7, only aim for a sightseeing tour and drive.

 Family Safety in Nepal